Biological hierarchies emerged from natural characteristics of number theory: Results

 To better understand the principles deduced from Kimura's theory, we introduce the Price equation \cite{Price1970}:

-Note that $z = \ln(k\cdot N_k)/\ln k = 1 + \ln N_k/\ln k$, where $k \neq 1$ and $z = +\infty$ when $k = 1$; we use this instead of the gene frequency in Price's original paper.
-The relative distance between the logarithms of norms $N$ and the rank $k$ (where $\ln k$ is the relative entropy from a uniform distribution as $a$, and both logarithms are topological entropies) will be discussed below when we consider the Selberg zeta analysis \cite{Juhl2001}.
-Next, we assume that for a particular patch, the expectation of the individual populations/species is the averaged (expected) maximum fitness; this is $D$ to the power $E(\Sigma N)$th, when $E(\Sigma N)$ is the average $N$ among all populations or the sum of the average $N$ over all patches among all species ($|D_k|^{E(\Sigma N)}$).
-This is a virtual assumption for a worldline (the path of an object in a particular space).
-This assumption is because a population seems to be in equilibrium when it follows a logarithmic distribution \cite{Hubbell1997} \cite{Hubbell2001} \cite{Adachi2015} and species dominate \cite{Adachi2015}.
-We will prove below that the scale-invariant parameter small $s$ indicates adaptations in species in neutral populations.
-Under the assumptions in this paragraph, $E[w]$ is $|D_k|^{E(\Sigma N)}$ and $E[z]$ is approximately $\ln N_1/\ln k$.
-If we set $w = |D_k|^{E(\Sigma N)} - \Delta z$, $w = D^{N_k}$ and $k \neq 1$, $\Delta z \approx \Delta N_k \ln D_k/\ln k$ with $D_k \sim 1$.
-When $k = 1$, $\Delta z = \infty$ but $\Delta z$ is removed from the calculation by an identical $\Delta z$ anyway, during introducing the equation below.
-Dividing the Price equation by $\Delta z$, we obtain
+Remember $N_1 = kN_k$ when the distribution is completely harmonic (neutral).
+Note that $z = \ln(k\cdot N_k)/\ln k = 1 + \ln N_k/\ln k$, where $k \neq 1$ and $z = +\infty$ when $k = 1$; we use this in place of gene frequency in Price's original formulation.
+Furthermore, $w_k$ plays the role of a selection coefficient rather than absolute fitness.
+The relative distance between the logarithms of the norms $N$ and the rank $k$ will be discussed below in the context of Selberg zeta analysis \cite{Juhl2001}; here $\ln k$ is the relative entropy from a uniform distribution as $a$ (in other words, it is a Kullback--Leibler divergence $D_1(P|Q) = \sum_{i = 1}^n p_i\ln\frac{p_i}{q_i}$ with $n = 1$, $p_i = 1$, $q_i = 1/k$, the interaction probability from the first ranked population/species).
+Thus we can quantify the deviation from a logarithmic distribution; both $\ln N_k$ and $\ln k$ serve as topological entropies.

+Next, we assume that for a given patch the expected individual population or species abundance equals the averaged maximum fitness, namely $D$ raised to the power $E(N)$, where $E(N)$ is the mean $N$ across all populations or the sum of mean $N$ over all patches and species ($|D_k|^{E(N)}$).
+This is a virtual assumption for a worldline (the path of an object in a particular space) because a population appears to be in equilibrium when it follows a logarithmic distribution \cite{Hubbell1997,Hubbell2001,Adachi2015} and when species dominate \cite{Adachi2015}.
+We will show below that the scale-invariant parameter small $s$ indicates adaptation in species within neutral populations.
+Under the assumptions in this paragraph, $E[w]$ equals $|D_k|^{E(N)}$ and $E[z]$ is approximately $\ln N_1/\ln k$.
+If we set $w = |D_k|^{E(N)} - \Delta z$ (where $\Delta z$ denotes a deviation from neutrality), we obtain